agenjs/agen/packages/agen-fetch/README.md

 * `fetchWithAbort` - launches a globally available `fetch` method and returns the result with added `abort` method; it is implemented using globally available `AbortController` class (see below)
+* `handleFetchResults` - handles results returned by the `fetchWithAbort` method and transforms them to an async iterator

 `fetchData`
 -----------